Millie-Jackson/AirBnB-Modelling/README.md

 Throughout the project, I learned the importance of data preprocessing and the impact it has on the quality of analysis and model performance.
 It provided valuable insights into data-driven decision-making and reinforced the significance of clean, reliable data for accurate predictions.

 The project's hands-on nature and the exposure to a real-world dataset offered practical perspectives on data science tasks, laying a strong foundation for future data-driven projects.

+## Milestone 1-3
+Throughout Milestone 1, 2, and 3, I developed a data science project focused on cleaning the Airbnb data.
+The project encompasses multiple key functionalities and features.

+I have implemented a robust data cleaning process to handle missing values, data type conversion, and inconsistencies in the raw Airbnb dataset.
+The cleaned dataset ensures the reliability and quality of subsequent analyses.
+The project allows users to specify a target label column during analysis.
+This customization option enables users to focus on specific aspects of the rental market based on their interests.
+The cleaned data is saved as "clean_tabular_data.csv" to facilitate future analysis and usage.
+This feature ensures the availability of a reliable and cleaned dataset for further tasks.
+The project is designed with user-friendliness in mind, providing easy execution of data cleaning and analysis scripts.
+It accommodates users with varying programming experience.
+To promote code reusability and maintainability, the implementation follows a modular code structure.
+Each major feature is encapsulated in separate functions, making the code easy to understand and modify.

+**Python:**

+I have utilized Python as the primary programming language for this project.
+Python's versatility, extensive libraries, and strong community support make it an ideal choice for data science tasks.
+Python's simplicity and readability allow for rapid development and easy debugging.
+Additionally, its extensive ecosystem of libraries makes it an ideal choice for data science and machine learning tasks.

+**Pandas:**

+Pandas is a powerful library in Python for data manipulation and analysis.
+I have used Pandas to handle data cleaning tasks, data exploration, and data wrangling.
+Pandas provides intuitive data structures (DataFrames and Series) and powerful tools for data manipulation and future analysis.
+It simplifies complex data cleaning tasks and enables efficient data exploration.

+**GitHub:**

+I have utilized GitHub as the version control platform to manage the project's codebase and track changes throughout development.
+GitHub provides version control and collaborative features, enabling seamless collaboration among team members.
+Although this aspect hasnt bee used in this solo project it is good to learn these for future projects.
+It allows me to track changes, manage issues, and maintain a well-organized codebase.

+**AST:**

+The ast (Abstract Syntax Trees) module in Python has been used to parse Python source code and extract information about the code's abstract syntax structure.
+The ast module is used to parse complex strings in the "Description" column during data cleaning.
+By utilizing the abstract syntax trees, we can handle intricate structures and perform data transformations effectively.